Rascal the Raccoon

 Rascal the Raccoon (あらいぐまラスカル, Araiguma Rasukaru) is a 1977 Japanese animated TV series by Nippon Animation.
 The series is based on the 1963 autobiographical novel Rascal, A Memoir of a Better Era by Sterling North.
+It aired on Fuji TV as part of the World Masterpiece Theater staple.

 As a result of the series' popularity, raccoons were imported to Japan as exotic pets, which caused them to become an invasive species in the country.

 Plot

 The series revolves around a young boy who decided to provide shelter to a raccoon that was discovered by a hunter.
 As the boy attempted to domesticate the wild animal as part of his family, he soon realized through trials and tribulations that his efforts were futile and decided to release Rascal back into the wild.